somanaga96/interview-Questions/java.md

 It can have abstract and non-abstract methods (method with the body).

 **Ways to achieve Abstraction**

-1.There are two ways to achieve abstraction in Java:
+1. There are two ways to achieve abstraction in Java:
-2.Using Abstract Class (0 to 100%)
+2. Using Abstract Class (0 to 100%)
-3.Using Interface (100%
+3. Using Interface (100%

 Example :
 ```java